How I set up my Moonlander23rd Dec 2020

-Another good thing is the Moonlander is very customisable.
-You can create ultra-flexible keyboard shortcuts, control the mouse, and even control the operating system (to a limited extend).
+The Moonlander is very customizable, which is great.
+You can create ultra-flexible keyboard shortcuts, control the mouse, and even control the operating system (to a limited extent).
 It can make life much easier for you if you spend long hours on the keyboard.

 Setting up the Moonlander

-Ideally, you’d want to place the moonlander shoulder-width apart so your shoulders can remain as relaxed as possible.
+Ideally, you want to place the moonlander shoulder-width apart so your shoulders can remain as relaxed as possible.